 It was supposed to be Percy, but turned out looking a lot like Oliver.
 Either way, the Little Engineer thought it was pretty cool and had fun rolling it around.
 He was especially inspired by the face, and tried his hand at making his own, using a marker’s cap to make the nose and mouth in the same way I used to to outline my engine’s facial features.

 This was a great way to pass an afternoon playing and creating together!
-Another day, after a trip to the store for a big pack of Play-Doh, we came up with more additions to our set, plus ways to help the Little Engineer create trains of his own.
-So if this looks like fun, make sure you’re following us to hear more play dough train ideas!
+Another day, after a trip to the store for a big pack of Play-Doh, we came up with more additions to our set, plus ways to help the Little Engineer create trains of his own…and one of these days I’m going to write about it!

 Here’s a fun play dough activity to play with toy trains this fall: